edmund-1/D212TaxHelper/README.en.md

 1. Go to the [latest release](https://github.com/edspat/D212TaxHelper/releases/latest)
 2. Download `D212TaxHelper-Portable-v*.zip`
 3. Extract the ZIP to any folder
+4. Optional: rename it `D212TaxHelper-Portable`
-4. Double-click `Start.bat` — the browser opens automatically
+5. Double-click `Start.bat` — the browser opens automatically

 That's it — the portable version includes Node.js, no installation needed.